lijun99/altar2-documentation/docs/index.rst

 ..
-AlTar documentation master file, created by sphinx-quickstart on Mon Jan  6 12:16:15 2020.
+AlTar documentation main file, created by sphinx-quickstart on Mon Jan  6 12:16:15 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.